Cats-n-coffee/cats-n-coffee-corner/src/content/posts/rotate-object-with-cursor.md

 cube.rotation.y = newAngle;
 ```
 seems to make the cube rotating by this angle **on top of the current angle**.
-Thinking a little bit more, if probably need the difference between the current angle and the new angle:
+We probably need the difference between the current angle and the new angle:
 ```javascript
 cube.rotation.y = newAngle - cube.rotation.y;
 ```